 What are your favourite green holiday decorations?

-Also check out my plant based holiday recipe ideas!
+Also check out my eco gift wrapping ideas and plant based holiday recipes!